 No, you should not submit a transcript with your application.
 As indicated in the Scholarship Application Guide, however, scholarship recipients will be required to submit transcripts, but not all scholarship applicants must do so.

-Collegian members who will pursue an undergraduate degree during the 2017-18 Academic Year are eligible to apply for need-based scholarships.
-All applicants for need-based scholarships must complete a 2017-18 FAFSA and submit the Student Aid Report (SAR) with their scholarship applications.
+College members who will pursue an undergraduate degree during the 2018-19 Academic Year and who have submitted the 2018-19 FAFSA are eligible to apply for need-based scholarships.
+After you submit your FAFSA, you will receive a Student Aid Report outlining your eligibility for financial aid; you must upload your SAR in PDF format to your Theta Foundation scholarship application.
 Please review the Federal Student Aid website to learn more about the SAR and how you can obtain your own SAR.

-You can verify your Member ID number by visiting the Fraternity website at http://bit.ly/ThetaID.
-Please note that you must enter the Reference Code FdnScholar2017.
+You can obtain your Member ID number by visiting the Fraternity website at http://bit.ly/ThetaID.
+Please note that you must enter the Reference Code FdnScholar2018.

 Upon successfully completing the form with the Reference Code, the website will email your Member ID number to the email address listed on your official Fraternity record.